kevinolega/callcentertrainingtips/_posts/2019-07-23-dont-apply.md

 Your customers, at the end of the call is often asked to do a survey.
 They’ll be asked how happy they are with the company, the service and you.
 If they say no to two of five questions you failed already.
 Where I worked this is an extra 4K a month.
 Failing this because an unhappy customer gave me a poor score will mean me not receiving any extra income.

 Some call center companies offer an attendance bonus for perfect attendance.
 Often, this only applies to perfect attendance.
 So if you arrive on time and never late or absent, you get paid extra.
-This is often, an all or nothing monthly deal usually and that means if you are absent once or late once, you won’t receive any money for your near perfect attendance.
+This is often, an all or nothing monthly deal usually and that means if you are absent once or late once, you won’t receive any money for your near-perfect attendance.

 ## Night Shift Work Schedule